LaunchCodeEducation/lchs/src/chapters/git/repositories-and-commits.rst

    :linenos:

    $ git status
-   On branch master
+   On branch main

    No commits yet

    nothing to commit, create/copy files and use "git add" to track

-We will deal with ``On branch master`` later in this chapter, but the next two lines deserve some attention.
+We will deal with ``On branch main`` later in this chapter, but the next two lines deserve some attention.

 .. index:: ! commit